mentorpal/classifier-service/README.md

 # TODO

-- [ ] pull out berts into a service to improve cold starts (Functions http_answer and followup have timeout of 120 seconds, however, they are attached to API Gateway so it's automatically limited to 30 seconds.)
+- [ ] refactor followup to use the sberts service (need to figure out how to serialize Tensors)
 - [ ] cicd pipeline
 - [ ] monitoring & alerting on slow responses
 - [ ] train: validate request in api gateway
 - [ ] add logging to module.classifier to track execution
 - [ ] unit tests from beanstalk classifier
 - [ ] integration tests
+- [x] pull out berts into a service to improve cold starts (Functions http_answer and followup have timeout of 120 seconds, however, they are attached to API Gateway so it's automatically limited to 30 seconds.)
 - [x] dns name for the api gateway plus base path mapping
 - [x] implement full api set
 - [x] provisioned concurrency for answer/predict only on prod